6th Air Refueling Wing: Strategic bomber operations

+6th Bombardment Wing B-36 Peacemakers (Note: Aircraft are Convair B-36 Peacemakers, serials 49-2683 and 49-2680, c.
+1955.)

 The 6th Bombardment Wing (Medium) was activated Walker Air Force Base, New Mexico on 2 January 1951, where it was assigned to Strategic Air Command (SAC)'s Eighth Air Force.
 The 24th, 39th and 40th Bombardment Squadrons were simultaneously activated.
 The squadrons were nominally assigned to the wing's 6th Bombardment Group, but the group was not operational and the squadrons were attached directly to the wing's headquarters until the group was inactivated in June 1952.
 The wing was equipped with Boeing B-29 Superfortress bombers.
-In August, the 307th Air Refueling Squadron, operating KB-29P Superfortress tankers to refuel the wing's bombers, moved to Walker from Davis-Monthan Air Force Base, Arizona, and was also attached to the Wing.
+In August, the 307th Air Refueling Squadron, operating KB-29P Superfortress tankers to refuel the wing's bombers, moved to Walker from Davis-Monthan Air Force Base, Arizona, and was also attached to the wing.
+(Note: Unlike the bomber squadrons, the 307th was not a component of the 6th Group, but was assigned to the 307th Bombardment Wing at MacDill Air Force Base.
+Ravenstein, Combat Wings, p.
+154.)

 One month after the wing was activated, it was assigned to the 47th Air Division, which was activated at Walker to serve as the headquarters for the 6th and Walker's second wing, the 509th Bombardment Wing.
 In 1952, the 6th converted from the B-29 to the Convair B-36 Peacemaker.
 The Peacemaker did not require air refueling, so the 307th Squadron's attachment to the wing ended.
 On 31 October 1955, the entire wing deployed to Anderson Air Force Base, Guam, remaining there until 26 January 1956, when it returned to Walker.
 The wing continued to fly the B-36 until 1957, when it began converting to the Boeing B-52 Stratofortress.

 Crew training

 The air refuelable B-52 brought with it a return of the air refueling mission, this time with the Boeing KC-135 Stratotankers of the 6th Air Refueling Squadron.
 SAC was expanding the number of its B-52 wings, increasing the number of B-52 crews it had to train.
-On 1 August 1959, the 4129th Combat Crew Training Squadron was organized and assigned to the wing to conduct ground training of new crews, while the following month, the 24th and 39th Bombardment Squadrons began flying training.
+On 1 August 1959, the 4129th Combat Crew Training Squadron was organized and assigned to the wing to conduct ground training of new crews, while the following month, the 24th and 39th Bombardment Squadrons (Note: Both Ravenstein and Robertson list the "30th" Squadron.
+Since no squadron with this number was assigned to the wing, this would seem to be a repeated typographical error.) began flying training.

 The 40th Bombardment Squadron continued to train for combat missions.
 On 10 June 1960, the entire wing became non-operational, a status that lasted until 1 December 1961, when the 40th returned to combat status.
 One third of the squadron's aircraft were maintained on fifteen minute alert, fully fueled and ready for combat to reduce vulnerability to a Soviet missile strike.
 This was increased to half the squadron's aircraft in 1962.